6 Ways Brands Are Driving WOM in the Beauty Industry

 And finding a program that aligns with your business model and promotes or represents your products and services in the right light can be even tougher.

-I’m certain, though, the referral marketing ideas I’ve mentioned within this post should work as inspiration to get your very own referral program off the ground.
+I’m certain, though, that the referral marketing ideas I’ve mentioned within this post should work as inspiration to get your very own referral program off the ground.
 And the examples mentioned should certainly give you the confidence needed to make your referral program an absolute success.